Help whilst social distancing or in self-isolation

 Both services can be accessed on: 0800 4 70 80 90.

-- The Community Champions teams are setting up a phone call service to connect you with their volunteers in your area to have a chat to or provide help.
+- The Community Champions phone call service connects you with their volunteers in your area to have a chat to or provide help.
 Contact Community Champions for your borough on 020 7641 4834 or email firstname.lastname@example.org.
 Contact details for individual teams (by wards) are listed here

 - The Pepper Pot Centre in North Kensington can provide a telephone befriending service to older people to check if they are well and to help with any problems.
 Call 020 8968 6940 or email: email@example.com.

 - Imperial College Community Engagement's phone/video call befriending scheme is for those who are isolated for weekly social calls, share stories, get tech advice and just good company.
 Email firstname.lastname@example.org or call 07566 950 968.